Bubble

 took my wallet when I was not looking.

 I found out and punched him out.
-His pa had a lot of clout.
+His

 They put me in jail and threw away the key.